Revealed: Monsanto GM corn caused tumors in rats

 French scientists have revealed that rats fed on GMO corn sold by American firm Monsanto, suffered tumors and other complications including kidney and liver damage.
 When testing the firm’s top brand weed killer the rats showed similar symptoms.

+While being widely used in the United States, GMO crops have been less popular among European consumers, due to concerns about its impact on people’s health and the environment.In California, opponents of genetically engineered food are fighting to have it removed from the food supply.
+They are also pushing to pass Proposition 37, a law that would legally require genetically modified foods to be labeled as such.
+Monsanto stands opposed to such a proposal and has donated over $4.2 million to lobby against it.Agriculturalists across America have previously tried to take the biotech giant to court over charges stemming from their lab-made corn GMOs.
+Over 2,000 farmers have petitioned the US government to more thoroughly investigate the impact that genetically modified corn crop from Monsanto will have on the country.
 As RT reported before, Monsanto wants to plant a corn variant across America’s Midwest that will be resistant to a powerful pesticide produced with 2,4-D, the same compound crucial to the make-up of the notorious Vietnam War-era killer Agent Orange.
 If approved, the new corn will be able to thrive as farmers douse their fields in the chemical, killing off unwanted weeds in the process, while at the same time subjecting Americans to a pesticide linked to cancer risks.